MRoghair/EEOB-546-RoghairStroud/UNIX_Assignment_RoghairStroud/README_UNIX_RoghairStroud.md

 grep ZMPJA fang_et_al_genotypes.txt >> teosinite_genotypes.txt
 wc -l teosinite_genotypes.txt

+awk -f transpose.awk teosinite_genotypes.txt > teosinite_transposed_genotypes.txt
+sort -k1,1 transposed_teosinite_genotypes.txt > sort_transp_teosinite_genotypes.txt

 ```

 Here is my brief description of what this code does

 * I first extracted the header of `fang_et_al_genotypes.txt` and created the new `teosinite_genotypes.txt` file.
 I then extracted lines containing the pattern ZMPBA using grep and sent the output there.
 I repeated this with ZMPIL and ZMPJA, appending the new information to the end of the existing file.
 I used `wc -l` at the end to ensure I had the correct 975 lines of data I anticipated having, plus one for the header.
+* I transposed the data using the `transpose.awk` script
+* I sorted the data by the SNP_ID column in preparation for the join with the SNP position file